 If you’d rather be more removed from the hustle and bustle, Blue Mountain B&B is a peaceful getaway on the mountainside just south of Missoula.
 It feels surrounded by nature, but is still only 15 minutes from town.

 Guests can choose from three rooms in the main house and two in the neighboring lodge, each equipped with a whirlpool tub.
 Every room is individually decorated, some with features like a log bed, heated floor, or electric fireplace.
-And if you’re bringing a pet on your trip, the rooms in the main house are pet-friendly.
+And you can even bring your furry friend on your trip, because it’s pet-friendly.

 Of course, breakfast is also a highlight of staying here.
 With items like Swedish pancakes and tomato-herb soufflés on the menu, it’s no wonder the food gets rave reviews.
 Blue Mountain also has facilities like a pool table and movie theater system for guest use, and they offer a personal storytelling hour to share the oral history of the area.